pauljones0/rfd-discord-bot/README.md

 2.  **Create Log-Based Metrics (Optional but Recommended for Specific Errors):**
     *   Go to "Logging" > "Log-based Metrics".
     *   Click "Create Metric".
-    *   Define a filter for specific error messages you want to track (e.g., `resource.type="cloud_run_revision" AND resource.labels.service_name="rfd-discord-bot" AND severity=ERROR AND textPayload:"Failed to fetch RSS feed"`).
+    *   Define a filter for specific error messages you want to track (e.g., `resource.type="cloud_run_revision" AND resource.labels.service_name="rfd-discord-bot" AND severity=ERROR AND textPayload:"Failed to fetch feed"`).
-    *   Give the metric a name (e.g., `rfd-bot-rss-fetch-errors`).
+    *   Give the metric a name (e.g., `rfd-bot-fetch-errors`).
 3.  **Create an Alert Policy:**
     *   In "Monitoring" > "Alerting", click "+ Create Policy".
     *   **Add Condition:**